LolaGM/openBootcamp/README.md

-# openBootcamp-javaScript
+# openBootcamp
-Exercises from openBootcamp
+Content and exercises from openBootcamp online training

+- JavaScript
+- HTML and CSS